Heat Exhaustion (cont.)

 How can heat exhaustion be prevented?

 Understanding one's environment is perhaps the most important step in preventing heat-related illness.
 If possible, strenuous activities should not be performed in excessively hot or humid environments.
 However, people often have to work in the heat of the day, or indoors in hot situations and need to make the effort to protect their bodies.
-These can include frequent breaks taken in a cooler areas, adequate fluid intake, and slowing the pace of work to decrease heat generation within the body.
+These can include frequent breaks taken in a cooler areas, adequate fluid intake, and slowing the pace of work to decrease heat generated by the body.

 A person at risk for heat exhaustion should watch their urine output to monitor their hydration status .If the body is dehydrated, the kidneys will hold onto water, and make concentrated, strong smelling urine.
 If enough water is present, the urine will turn clear.